sympy/sympy/doc/src/modules/polys/domainsintro.rst

   ((0, 3, 0, 2), (0, 1, 0, 1))

 The use of approximate floating point arithmetic in these domains comes with all of the usual pitfalls.
-Many algorithms in the ``polys`` module are fundamentally designed for exact arithmetic making the use of these domains potentially problematic::
+Many algorithms in the :mod:`sympy.polys` module are fundamentally designed for exact arithmetic making the use of these domains potentially problematic::